Rong-ao/scPlotKit/README.md

 You can check more arguments of `OrthoDotPlot()` in R for more nice plots!

-If any issue, please contact with kourongao@westlake.edu.cn
+If any issue, please submit it in `Issues` or contact with kourongao@westlake.edu.cn